GideonWitchel/lasa-office-hours/README.md

 We are making a website which will visually display office hours in a calendar-like format.
 Students will be able to look at specific classes, teachers, subjects, or a combination of them, easily figuring out when and where they need to be.

-The website will use HTML, CSS, Javascript, Bootstrap, and Flask.
-We will use Python and Regex for data scraping and sorting.
+The website will use HTML, CSS, Javascript, and Bootstrap.
+We will use Python and Google Forms for data gathering and processing.

 We will use GitHub to collaborate and enforce version control.